"Without slavery, the rebellion could never have existed. Without slavery, it could not continue."

 Anyway

 It is a bit nationalist to view the term "Rebels" strictly in terms of the American Civil War.
 In many cases, throughout world history, rebel armies were the "good" guys.
-However, when your logo is this guy, and your predominant uniform color is gray, one can assume no one has gone to great lengths to avoid Confederate connotations.
-It is not as if there aren't far superior options for a "Rebel" logo out there.
-Consider the following:
+However, when your logo is this guy,

 Not a fan of Che Guevara, go the Sandinista route: